 - The Wall Street Journal, one of the most sophisticated newspapers of our time, used less than 20,000 unique words in all its newspapers for a decade.

-I want to talk about the ICD:
+I want to talk about the ICD, and how it affects your wellness:

 International Statistical Classification of Diseases and Related Health Problems (ICD)